Dietary Supplement Claims Substantiation

 Course instructors will be selected from the following:

-Erin Taraborrelli - Erin Taraborrelli is Associate Manager, Food and Label Compliance, for NSF.
-With over 19 years of experience in food and dietary supplement labeling and regulatory affairs, she assists clients from a variety of backgrounds to develop compliant food and dietary supplement labels for the U.S. and Canadian markets.
+Erin Taraborrelli - Erin Taraborrelli is the Manager of Regulatory and Trading Law at NSF, and in her previous role, she was Associate Manager of Food and Label Compliance.
+With over 19 years of experience in food and dietary supplement labeling and regulatory affairs, she assists clients from various backgrounds in developing compliant food and dietary supplement labels for the U.S. and Canadian markets.

-Erin holds a Bachelor of Science (Hon) in biological sciences specializing in nutritional and nutraceutical sciences from the University of Guelph.
+Erin holds a Bachelor of Science (Hons) in biological sciences, with a specialization in nutritional and nutraceutical sciences, from the University of Guelph.